Woman washing her hands with water running from a faucet

 If you decide to invest in solar heaters instead of a tankless water heater, there are various benefits, including not having to reroute gas lines or suffer high electricity bills.

 These heaters work using solar light, a renewable form of energy.
-Solar power means you can enjoy a consistent, uninterrupted, and readily available energy source.
+Solar power means enjoying a consistent, uninterrupted, readily available energy source.

 All in all, solar heaters can quickly compensate for their higher initial cost.

-Just like solar heaters, there are various other energy-saving heaters available in the market.
+Like solar heaters, various other energy-saving heaters are available in the market.

 These energy-efficient heaters are just as efficient as tankless water heaters.
 Additionally, they have a much lower cost.
-You can quickly get these energy-efficient water heaters installed at your home by choosing a trustworthy and reliable company.
+You can quickly install these energy-efficient water heaters at your home by choosing a trustworthy and reliable company.

 Another great feature is they are equipped with traditional gas lines, and you can enjoy a 10% federal tax credit on them.